dAEcoder/EZ-Flash_Guide/Directory Structure.md

 ├── CHEAT/                # Optional: Used for Cheat Database │   ├── Chn/              # Chinese (Can be Removed)
-│   ├── Eng/              # English (Most of us will be using this) │   ├── GameID2Cht.bin    # This is what reads the Chn & Eng Folders, You can open this VSCode to match Software Title to Game
+│   ├── Eng/              # English (Most of us will be using this) │   ├── GameID2Cht.bin    # Reads the Chn & Eng Folders
-│   └── Game.cht          # Custom Cheat Must Match Game Name Exactly and be placed in Cheat Root Folder not Sub Folders.
+│   └── Game.cht          # Custom Cheat (must match game name exactly)
 ├── GBA/
 │   ├── Game1.gba
 │   └── Game2.gba